 Bay windows are commonly associated with older properties from the 1800s and early 1900s, but almost any modern window can be converted into a bay window.
-They’re a desirable feature, and that’s no coincidence.
+They’re a desirable feature, with plenty of companies offering bay windows as an option, such as this one who can install bay fiberglass windows in Denver.
 Adding a bay window to your home comes with several advantages – here are just a few of the most persuasive.

 Even if they provided no practical benefits, people would want bay windows purely for their looks.
 Bay windows simply look fantastic, and they work well with either older properties or more modern buildings.
 Bay windows elevate curb appeal so much that they’re often responsible for raising a property’s value, so fitting one now could see you making your money back and then some when you finally come to sell.